sshander/Getting-and-Cleaning-Data/README.md

 Getting-and-Cleaning-Data
 =========================

 The provided script first downloads the 8 data tables below from the working directory.
+Analysis of unique subjects and their activities are conducted by combining the test data with the train data.

+Below are the numbered file paths:
 1. "features.txt"
 2. "train\\X_train.txt"
 3. "train\\Y_train.txt"